chrishayuk/chuk-mcp-linkedin/README.md

 # chuk-mcp-linkedin

-A comprehensive design system MCP server for creating LinkedIn posts with shadcn-inspired component architecture, CVA-style variants, and powerful theming.
+MCP server for LinkedIn content creation and posting with theme-based composition, document API integration, and local HTML previews.

 ## Overview

-`chuk-mcp-linkedin` brings design system principles to LinkedIn content creation.
-Create posts using composable components, variants, and themes - similar to modern frontend design systems like shadcn/ui but for social media content.
+`chuk-mcp-linkedin` streamlines LinkedIn posting workflows: compose posts with themes and components, upload existing documents via LinkedIn's API, preview posts locally in authentic LinkedIn UI, and publish to LinkedIn.

+**What it does:**
+- ✅ Compose post text with themes and components
+- ✅ Upload existing PDF/PPTX/DOCX to LinkedIn via Documents API
+- ✅ Preview posts locally with authentic LinkedIn UI
+- ✅ Post to LinkedIn API

+**What it doesn't do:**
+- ❌ Create PowerPoint/PDF files (use [`chuk-mcp-pptx`](https://github.com/chrishayuk/chuk-mcp-pptx) for that)

 ## Features